formtools/core/DEVELOPMENT.md

 		'module-custom_fields',
 		'module-data_visualization',
 		'module-export_manager'
-	]
+	],
+	themes: [
+		'theme_classicgrey',
+	],
+	api: 'api'
 };
 ```

-Just add whatever module folders you want.
+Just add whatever module, theme folders you want.
+The api is a singleton: so just enter a string value for the API folde rname.

-Now when you boot up grunt it'll automatically copy over the modules content to your dist folder - and set up watchers to
+Now when you boot up grunt it'll automatically copy over the components to your dist folder - and set up watchers to
-copy the files as well.
+copy the files as you edit them in the original repo.

 ### Localization